Tata goes back to drawing board at stalled Indian car unit

 But the Nano has been beset by production delays, poor marketing and cost over-runs.
 More pressing for Tata is that no launch since then has matched the barrage of publicity and public excitement it generated.

-Tata hopes a new Nano, which runs on diesel - a popular fuel thanks to government subsidies - will rekindle excitement in a car many thought would revolutionize mass transport.
+Tata hopes a new Nano, which runs on diesel - a popular fuel thanks to government subsidies - will rekindle excitement in a car many thought would revolutionise mass transport.

 “It’s in the pipeline,” said Leverton, who declined to give a launch date.
 “In terms of the technical challenges involved, we’ve addressed them ...
 You can judge what’s happened so far on Nano, but we haven’t finished with it yet.”